Where Do Your Union Dues Go?

 2. Dues money pays for politics

-Using the PSEA’s own calculation, approximately 34 percent of each full-time teacher’s dues goes to political, ideological and similar activities NOT associated with the union’s direct representation of workers.
+Using the PSEA’s own calculation, approximately 34 percent of each full-time teacher’s dues goes to political, ideological, and similar activities NOT associated with the union’s direct representation of workers.
 How do we know this?
 By what the union charged in 2017-18 to “fair share fee” payers—those educators who decided not to join the union, but who still had to pay a portion of dues to their school district’s union.

 By law, fee payers didn’t have to cover the PSEA’s political and ideological activities, as that would infringe on their freedom of association guaranteed in the First Amendment.
 So instead of paying the combined PSEA and NEA union dues of $712 in the 2017-18 school year, fee-paying teachers paid $468—about 34 percent less.
-Now, thanks to the U.S. Supreme Court ruling on June 27, 2018 in Janus v.
+Thanks to the U.S. Supreme Court ruling on June 27, 2018 in Janus v.
 AFSCME, non-members across the nation are no longer required to pay agency fees to their teachers’ union.
 However, union members should know that Janus changes nothing about how union dues are spent: they can still be used for political purposes.

-- $1.6 million on union officer and employee compensation for their political and lobbying activities in 2016-17;
+- $1.6 million on union officer and employee compensation for their political and lobbying activities in 2017-18;

-- $214,656 in political mailings to members during the fall of 2016;
+- $75,500 in political mailings and advocacy materials to members in 2017-18;

-- $28,000 in 2016 to the Pennsylvania AFL-CIO as a contribution to the progressive CLEAR Coalition; and
+- $50,000 in 2017-18 to the Pennsylvania AFL-CIO as a contribution to the progressive CLEAR Coalition; and

-The union also raised campaign contributions for state races separately through its political action committee, PACE, which has spent almost $23.2 million since 2010 of teachers’ dues money on “political activities and lobbying.”
+All told, the PSEA has spent almost $23.2 million since 2010 of teachers’ dues money on “political activities and lobbying.”
 Most school districts collect this political money directly from educators’ paychecks via payroll, at taxpayer expense.